Frederick Hervey, 4th Earl of Bristol: Political activity

 Hervey favoured absolute religious equality, and opposed the feudal system of tithes.
 Having again passed some time in Italy, he returned to Ireland and in 1782 threw himself ardently into the Irish Volunteer Movement, quickly attaining a prominent position among the volunteers.
 With much pomp, he arrived at an Irish nationalist convention held at Dublin in November 1783.
-Buoyed by his status and popularity Bishop Hervey let slip some scurrilous talk of rebellion which led the British government to contemplate his arrest.
+Buoyed by his status and popularity Bishop Hervey let slip some scurrilous talk of rebellion which led the Dublin Castle administration to contemplate his arrest.

 After this Hervey took no further part in British politics, spending his later years mainly on the continent of Europe.
 In 1798 he was imprisoned by the French at Milan for suspected espionage and was held in custody for eighteen months.

 Upon his release, Hervey headed for Rome.
 En route at Albano, he needed overnight accommodation, which was offered by an Italian peasant by way of an outhouse; he and his wife were opposed to welcoming a Protestant into their house.
 The Lord Bishop died there outdoors at Albano.
 The earl's body was repatriated to England before being buried at Ickworth.

 Elected a Fellow of the Royal Society in 1782, the following year Hervey received the Freedom of the City of Dublin as well as of Derry.